arh0329/supermarket-api/README.md

 - The produce codes are alphanumeric and case insensitive
 - The produce codes must be unique
 - The produce unit price is a number with up to 2 decimal places
+- Unit price is rounded off to 2 decimals if more are present

 ## Routes